files-community/Website/src/routes/docs/contributing/translating/+page.md

 Otherwise, please use Comments area of each translation in Crowdin Editor.
 You can your comment as Issue and choose reason why you want bring your issue to Files translation proofreaders and team members.
 Once your issue is marked as Issue, others can pay attension since the comment will be colored to red.

-## Using translated strings in the app
+## Develop with translated strings in the app

 We have our own extension to handle ICU message syntax.
 ```cs